chaniwat/16_WebPro58/alumni_system/readme.md

 - Front-end
     - Bootstrap 3
-- Use "gulp" for compile any sass and es2015 resource.
+- Use "gulp" for compile any sass and javascript (es2015) resource.
+- Addition Java Library
+    - jBCrypt for encrypt password [de.svenkubiak:jBCrypt:0.4.1]